lethiess/piet/docs/PIET.md

 ## Codel Chooser <a name="codelChooser"></a>

-The Code Chooser (CC) is an internal program state controlling the program flow and is used to dermine the next codel block - the Direction Pointer is also needed.
+The Code Chooser (CC) is an internal program state controlling the program flow and is used to determine the next codel block - the Direction Pointer is also needed.

 * **Values:** left, right